hpreston/rpi-networklab/dhcp-server.md

     Feb 26 16:00:06 lab-server dhcpd[828]: DHCPREQUEST for 192.168.192.101 (192.168.192.11) from a0:ec:f9:ab:39:d3 (lab-switch) via eth0
     Feb 26 16:00:06 lab-server dhcpd[828]: DHCPACK on 192.168.192.101 to a0:ec:f9:ab:39:d3 (lab-switch) via eth0
     ```

+## Advanced Configuration: Dynamic DNS Updates from ISC DHCP Server -> Bind
+If you are truly going to get the benefits of DHCP and DNS in your lab, you'll likely want DNS to work for clients who receive IP addresses via DHCP as well.

+Checkout the [Dynamic DNS - dhcpd to bind](dynamic-dns.md) guide for details on that setup.

 ## Final Thoughts
 Now we have a full featured DHCP server running in our lab.
 This doc just scratched the surface of DHCP configuration and exploration you might do.
 From here somethings you can explore include: